aichemydev/Wring_docs/docs/tutorial-basics/Test Runs/Test Enhancer/Datafile.md

 sidebar_position: 3
 ---

-# Data file Upload Variables
+# Data File Upload Variables

-On the Simulator page, you can upload files for variable analysis and attribute analysis.
-Variable analysis and attribute analysis each require an event data file.
+To analyze variables, use a data file that contains events and their associated variables.
+You can upload these in a file format such as CSV, XLS or other text files.
+Alternatively, you can enter event data directly into the simulator interface.
+To perform an attribute analysis, use an event data file that includes attribute values for your events.

 ![Datafile](/img/datafile.png)

-When you click add File, you get the option to upload the file by clickin on it or just drag and drop.
+When you click on the add File button, you can upload a file by clicking on it or dragging and dropping it directly.
+You can also upload a folder with multiple files.

 ![Datafile](/img/upload.png)